Eric J Ma's Website

 The local repo skill patch is the Convex CLI story I described above: the convex-migration-helper in the gym-coach repo, patched with the internalMutation lesson.

-The persistent memory (memory.md) has nine entries.
+The persistent memory store holds around a hundred entries.
 Each came from a real mistake.
 Each has prevented the same mistake in subsequent sessions.
-The user profile has captured seven preferences about how I like to work: I prefer warm, personal blog conclusions.
+The user profile has captured how I like to work: I prefer warm, personal blog conclusions.
 I expect agents to proactively load writing skills when editing prose.
 I want autonomous execution without confirmation prompts.
 I demand quantified evidence in architecture analysis.
 The agent read these from my conversations and wrote them down.
 Now every session starts with this context loaded.

 The feedback loop for autolearn looks like this: